Rye Sandwich Bread

 Ingredients and substitutions

-- Lukewarm filtered water – Use lukewarm filtered water at approximately 100°F (37°C).
+- Water – Use lukewarm filtered water at approximately 100°F (37°C).

-Achieving an ideal rise is crucial for the texture and flavor of your seeded rye bread as the rye flour like many other ancient grains is low in gluten.
+Achieving an ideal rise is crucial for the texture and flavor of your rye bread as the rye flour like many other ancient grains is low in gluten.
 The key is to maintain the right environment for the dough to expand.
 Here are some tips:

 - Warmth: Ensure that the place where you let the dough rise is comfortably warm but not too hot.
 A temperature of around 75-80°F (24-27°C) is generally suitable.
 If your kitchen is cold, you can create a warm environment by turning on your oven at a low temperature for a few minutes and then turning it off before placing the dough inside.